Hard Mewing – What it is & How to Do it Safely (Complete Guide)

 Hard Mewing VS Soft Mewing

-- Whole tongue against your palate.
+- The proper posture is your tongue against your palate.
 Most important part is the back 3rd.

-- Tongue is against palate, held in place by a mixture of suction and pressure.
+- Tongue is against palate, held in place by a mixture of suction hold and pressure.

 - After a few months, this should be comfortable, fairly easy to maintain and breath.
 You should be able to do it all throughout the day without thinking about it.

-- Whole tongue against your palate.
+- The proper posture is your whole tongue against your palate- just like soft or regular mewing.
 Most important part is the back 3rd.

 - Should be uncomfortable if you're applying large amounts of pressure.
 You can only do this for a few hours maximum per day.
 It requires conscious effort to apply the pressure.